amctechnology/DaVinci-App-Template-for-BlindTransfer-and-ScreenPop/README.md

-# DaVinci App Template for davinci-api - ScreenPop
+# DaVinci App Template for davinci-api - ScreenPop and Blind Tranfer API
-This project is a sample of using DaVinci API to trigger screenPop in Dynamics.
+This project is a sample of using DaVinci API to trigger screenPop in Dynamics and a Blind Transfer call.

 ## Deploy Code
 Deploy the two files, index.html and davinci-api-1-0-46.js in any Web server.